pypa/installer/docs/concepts.md

 implementations to be more powerful and flexible.

-Most of these tasks can either be delegated to utilities provided in this library (eg: script generation), or to the Python standard libary (eg: generating `.pyc` files).
+Most of these tasks can either be delegated to utilities provided in this library (eg: script generation), or to the Python standard library (eg: generating `.pyc` files).